pr1001/wheresmybike/README.md

 Where's My Bike is a mobile web app for iOS devices that helps Amsterdam bicyclists retrieve their bike if (when!) it goes missing.

 Made for the 2011 [Apps for Amsterdam](http://www.appsforamsterdam.nl/) competition.
 A live version of Where's My Bike can be found at http://labs.bubblefoundry.com/wheresmybike/.
+It won a prize!

 The source code is made available under the [MIT License](http://en.wikipedia.org/wiki/MIT_License#License_terms).